enaut/pslink/README.md

 ### Install the binary

-The pslink bundle can be downloaded from the latest release at: https://github.com/enaut/pslink/releases
+The Pslink bundle can be downloaded from the latest release at: https://github.com/enaut/pslink/releases

-Just extract the bundle wher you like.
+Just extract the bundle where you like.
 A sample install might be:

 ```bash
 # mkdir -p /opt/pslink